3rdeyegirl

-3rdeyegirl, stylized as 3RDEYEGIRL, is an American funk rock band and was Prince's backing band from his 2014 return to Warner Music until his death in 2016.
-It is a trio consisting of the American drummer Hannah Welton, Canadian guitarist Donna Grantis and Danish bassist Ida Kristine Nielsen.
+3rdeyegirl, stylized as 3RDEYEGIRL, was an American funk rock band and Prince's backing band from his 2014 return to Warner Music until his death in 2016.
+It was a trio consisting of the American drummer Hannah Welton, Canadian guitarist Donna Grantis and Danish bassist Ida Kristine Nielsen.
 Together with Prince, they released the LP Plectrumelectrum on September 30, 2014.
+Together with Prince, they embarked on the Hit and Run Tour from 2014 to 2015.